Agnes Martin: Exhibitions

 She was also featured in Making Space: Women Artists and Postwar Abstraction at The Museum of Modern Art in Midtown, New York which shined a light on women artists who worked post World War II and before the start of the Feminist movement.
 The exhibition went from April 2017 to August 2017 and featured Lee Krasner, Helen Frankenthaler, and Joan Mitchell, Lygia Clark, Gego, Magdalena Abakanowicz, Louise Bourgeois, and Eva Hesse.

 In 2018, the Philadelphia Museum of Art exhibited her work in Agnes Martin: The Untroubled Mind/Works from the Daniel W. Dietrich II Collection.

 Martin's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 Martin was a featured artist in the 2024 exhibition 'Friend, A Survey of Op-Art and Minimalism' at the Ki Smith Gallery.
-The exhibition benefitted Sentebale, a Lesotho based charity co-founded by Prince Harry and Prince Seeiso.
+The exhibition benefitted Sentebale, a Lesotho based charity co-founded by Prince Harry, Duke of Sussex and Prince Seeiso of Lesotho.
 Martin exhibited alongside Bridget Riley and Frank Stella, among others.

+From April 4 to July 3, 2026, Dia Beacon exhibited Agnes Martin: Painting is not making paintings, featuring works created during the breath of her career and drew primarily on the DIA's collection.

 Collections

-Martin's work can be found in major public collections in the United States, including the New Mexico Museum of Art, Santa Fe, NM; Albright-Knox Art Gallery, Buffalo, NY; The Chinati Foundation, Marfa, TX; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; Los Angeles Museum of Contemporary Art; The Menil Collection, Houston, TX; Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; Nelson-Atkins Museum of Art, Kansas City; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; Wadsworth Atheneum Museum of Art, Hartford; Walker Art Center, Minneapolis; Whitney Museum of American Art, New York; and Des Moines Art Center, Des Moines, IA, among others.
+Martin's work can be found in major public collections in the United States, including the New Mexico Museum of Art, Santa Fe, New Mexico; Albright-Knox Art Gallery, Buffalo, New York; The Chinati Foundation, Marfa, Texas; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; Los Angeles Museum of Contemporary Art; The Menil Collection, Houston, Texas; Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; Nelson-Atkins Museum of Art, Kansas City; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; Wadsworth Atheneum Museum of Art, Hartford; Walker Art Center, Minneapolis; Whitney Museum of American Art, New York; and Des Moines Art Center, Des Moines, Iowa, among others.
 Her work is on "long-term view" and part of the permanent holdings of Dia Art Foundation, Beacon, New York.

 International holdings of Martin's work include the Tate, London and Magasin 3 Stockholm Konsthall, Stockholm, Sweden.

+The San Francisco Museum of Modern Art has a permanent gallery dedicated to works by Martin on the fourth floor of the museum galleries.